chaluvadis/move-usings-to-global/README.md

-# Move Usings to GlobalUsings.cs VSCode Extension
+# Move Usings to GlobalUsings.cs

 A Visual Studio Code extension to refactor `using` statements in your C# projects.
-Move all top-level `using` statements to a `GlobalUsings.cs` file for simplified and modern C# project structure.
+Move all top-level `using` statements to a `GlobalUsings.cs` file for a simplified and modern C# project structure.

 ---